barronh/cmaqsatproc/README.md

 ## What makes it simple?

-Components are complex, but coupled with easy preconfigured pipelines.
-A pipeline knows how components fit together to make running easy.
+Objects for each type of thing are specialized to make it easy.

 ```
 import pandas as pd